 If you are developing a new performance management strategy you’ll find yourself pulled in many directions.
-Someone on your team will push for OKRs, another person will tell you about the weekly 1-on-1 process they read about, and still another will recite the adobe quarterly check-in case study.
+Someone on your team will push for OKRs, another person will tell you about the weekly 1-on-1 process they read about, and another will recite the Adobe quarterly check-in case study.

 The best way to evaluate all the ideas that will be thrown your way is to start with a clear sense of why you’re developing a new strategy and what you’re trying to achieve.

 Choosing a Purpose